kormiltsev/parserstring/README.md

 - skips token if not found
 - tokens order is important
 - search for 1<sup>st</sup> token starts from begining, but next tokens searching starts from place where previous token was found
-- searching repeats till end of string given
+- searching repeats till end of the original string